Modi declares victory in India election but party faces shock losses and will need coalition | KRDO

 Meanwhile Indian stocks plunged Tuesday as Modi’s dream of a landslide victory slipped away, raising doubts about his ability to push through more aggressive economic reforms.

+From April 19 to June 1, more than 640 million people cast their vote at polling stations across the country, from the high peaks of the Himalayas to the remote jungles of the west.

+And though turnout slightly dipped from the record levels of 2019, that a democratically elected leader won a third term speaks to his levels of popularity.

-To his millions of supporters in the Hindu majority nation, 73-year-old Modi is an icon whose policies have transformed ordinary people’s lives and helped realize the nascent promise of social mobility in a country once left impoverished by colonialism now embracing the 21st century with economic growth and confidence.
+To his millions of supporters in the Hindu majority nation, 73-year-old Modi is an icon whose policies have transformed ordinary people’s lives and helped realize the nascent promise of social mobility in a country still riven by class divide.

-When he ran for office in 2014, he said he was a “servant” to India’s 1.4 billion citizens.
-Five years later, he positioned himself as the nation’s “chowkidar” or “watchman,” promising to guard them from all possible threats.
-This year, he claimed to have been sent by god, chosen by the divine to “represent all the people of India.”

-But to many religious minorities in the diverse democracy, that final statement is both loaded and fearsome.
+At his rallies, tens of thousands gather in religious devotion to glimpse a man they hope never loses his grip on power.
+Modi’s face is plastered on buses and billboards across the country, and his voice enters the homes of millions every month via his flagship radio program and increasingly pliant media landscape.

 They say the prime minister is dragging India away from the constitutionally secular roots and transforming India into a majoritarian Hindu state, an evolution with potentially profound implications in a giant nation with a troubled history of explosive inter-communal violence.